 With the changing of the seasons comes a whole host of spring activities in and around Portland.
 Celebrate the season by attending some of these Portland spring festivals.

-2022 Spring Festivals in and around Portland
+2023 Spring Festivals in and around Portland

 Want to stroll through 40 acres of tulips this spring?
-The 2022 Wooden Shoe Tulip Festival will dazzle visitors this spring with its bounty of blooms.
+The 2023 Wooden Shoe Tulip Festival will dazzle visitors this spring with its bounty of blooms.
 This is a great day trip for a date, a family outing or a photoshoot.
 And don’t forget your four-legged family member!
 This farm is dog friendly.

 Tickets range from $15-$20 per person.
 The farm is open Monday-Friday from 9 a.m. to 6 p.m. and Saturday and Sunday, 8 a.m. to 7 p.m.

 Tryon Creek Natural Area is celebrating one of the first native blooms of the season: trillium.
-During the Trillium Festival, partake in many free activities centering around native plants and habitats.
+During the Trillium Festival, partake in many fun activities centering around native plants and habitats.
 This event is free to attend.

-Head to the Portland Expo Center for all things crafty at the 9th Annual Portland Quilt, Craft & Sewing Festival.
+Head to the Portland Expo Center for all things crafty at the 10th Annual Portland Quilt, Craft & Sewing Festival.
 The festival boasts great deals from vendors, including trade secrets, ideas and products.
 There will also be make and takes booths, live demos and door prizes daily.

 The festival is taking place Thursday and Friday from 10 a.m to 5 p.m. and Saturday from 10 a.m. to 4 p.m.
 Tickets are $10 at the door and $8 online.
 Use this coupon to get $2 off at the door.
 Tickets are valid all three days of the event.
 Do keep in mind parking at the Portland Expo Center is $12 per vehicle.
 Plan to ride together if you’re attending with friends or take the MAX.